-Sanjay Dutt Birthday Special: 5 Iconic Characters Played By Him Which Left A Lasting Impression!
+Sanjay Dutt Birthday Special: 5 Iconic Characters Played By Him That Left A Lasting Impression!

 There's hardly anyone out there who can match his style and swag!
 We are speaking about Bollywood actor Sanjay Dutt who is celebrating his 60th birthday today.
 In a career spanning over three decades, the actor lovingly called as 'Sanju baba' by his fans, has been a part of many super-hit flicks and given us some really memorable characters to cherish.